Hydroxy Acids: What They Do and Which Ones Are Right for You

 What else you need to know: Studies show that low concentrations and medium (12%) concentrations of lactic acid can increase epidermal and dermal firmness and thickness of skin as well as reduce the appearance of lines and wrinkles.
 It can also clear sunspots by accelerating cell turnover and directly inhibiting melanin production.

 In a nutshell: Mandelic acid is a naturally occurring acid derived from bitter almond and wild cherry.

-Why it works: Mandelic acid is a highly effective, renaissance acid that works on a lot of things, including fine lines, firmness, acne and discoloration.
-And because mandelic is a slightly larger molecule, it’s better for sensitive skin types and for those with darker skin because it doesn’t trigger post-inflammatory responses or pigmentation like we see from other AHAs.
+Why it works: Mandelic acid is a highly effective, multitasking acid that helps address fine lines, firmness, acne and discoloration.
+And because mandelic is a slightly larger molecule, it’s better for sensitive skin types and for skin types with higher concentrations of melanin because it doesn’t trigger post-inflammatory responses or pigmentation like we see from other AHAs.

-Who will benefit from it: Because of its antimicrobial properties, it’s effective against acne, both cystic and comedones.
+Who will benefit from it: Because of its antimicrobial properties, it’s effective against acne and clogged pores.
 In fact, in a clinical study comparing a mandelic-salicylic acid combination peel with a glycolic peel, the combined mandelic-salicylic peel saw better overall results and had fewer side effects.

 What else you need to know: According to Dr. Jacobs, in preliminary trials done using cutometer technology to measure skin elasticity, mandelic acid also proved effective at improving skin elasticity.
 He believes mandelic acid is going to be one of the next big ingredients in skin care.